- | HOME

 Start the morning as the birds are waking with breakfast by the river.
 Then we will gather in the Riverside Studio for an orientation and overview of what the week has in store related to our daily meditation and mindfulness practice.
 We will take some time to learn some theory followed by a shorter practice.
 After lunch, some free time has been built in to settle in properly, with lots of options of things to do if you already feel settled in.
 We will then meet in the Riverside Studio again later in the day for our meditation & mindfulness practice before heading out for a delicious dinner at a restaurant belonging to some of Alison’s extended family in town – all cooked in a wood-fired oven.
 After dinner, a few other family members will teach you how to make empanadas – for desert.
 Eat them while they’re hot!
 Mmmmmmm.

 We will start the day, waking up with our morning meditation & mindfulness practice.
 After breakfast, we will head out on an amazing walk through a private reserve with local naturalist whose knowledge and appreciation for the natural world are astounding.
-You will be amazed by how fast trees grow, as you do a second hike through EarthTreks’ reforestation project to see some of the over 13,500 new trees now growing there.
-You will have an opportunity at this point to plant a tree as part of the project.
+You will be to learn the inner workings of a cloud forest.
+On a second hike through EarthTreks’ reforestation project, you will see some of the over 13,500 new trees now growing there and have an opportunity to plant a tree as part of the project.
 Then we will head back to the village for a healthy traditional meal, followed by our late afternoon meditation and mindfulness practice.
 The evening is yours to enjoy however you wish.

 We will start the day, waking up with our morning meditation and mindfulness practice.
 Then after breakfast, we will head to the Mariposario (or Butterfly Gardens in English), where we will be able to see butterflies at every stage of life – from eggs to when they emerge as adults from their chrysalis to dry off their wings – including Monarchs, Morphos (the big, iridescent blue butterfly) and several other species.
 Afterwards, either take the ride back to the village, choose to walk (often offers fantastic bird watching) or continue on to hike the trails at the nearby Environmental Education Centre.
 Later in the afternoon we will again meet in the Riverside Studio for our meditation and mindfulness practice.